bjcull/bjcull.github.com/_posts/2010-04-15-javascript-classes-are-a-best-practice-for-cleaner-javascript.md

 - *o0
 ---

 <p>Javascript classes allow you to create reusable javascript code and cleaner and leaner web sites and web applications.
 In this post we’ll create a javascript class and describe when and where you should use them.</p>  <h2>Javascript Class Structure</h2>  <p>Javascript classes are structured just like regular object oriented classes, they have a class signature, constructor, public properties, private variables and public and private methods.
-The following code is an example of how all these are laid out.</p>  <pre class="brush: js;"><p>function myNotificationClass(myDefaultMessage) {    //Class Declaration
+The following code is an example of how all these are laid out.</p>  <pre class="prettyprint"><p>function myNotificationClass(myDefaultMessage) {    //Class Declaration

     // Private Variables
     var defaultMessage = &quot;Hi there&quot;;